Technology for a Better World

 Research Focus:

-This two-year longitudinal study explores the co-design and integration of bespoke generative AI tools for senior game artists (5.3 years avg. experience).
-The research prioritized augmenting expert capabilities and preserving unique studio IP, shifting the focus from T2I to the more critical I2I functionalities, and analyzed the emergent collaborative strategies and performance impacts within professional creative workflows.
+This 1.5-year longitudinal study investigates the integration of bespoke generative AI tools into the workflows of senior game concept artists.
+The research prioritizes augmenting expert capabilities and preserving unique studio IP by shifting the focus from generic Text-to-Image (T2I) models to context-aware Image-to-Image (I2I) functionalities.
+Through long-term observation, I analyzed emergent collaborative strategies to identify how AI can effectively support professional creative pipelines.

 Key findings include: